AdobeDocs/uix/src/pages/services/aem-cf-console-admin/extension-development/index.md

 contributors:
   - dx-devex-acceleration/uix-docs
 ---

-# Step-by-step Extension Development
+# Step-by-step AEM Content Fragments Console Extension Development

-The document helps you understand how to set up local environment and start developing your first [UI Extension](../../../overview).
+The document helps you understand how to set up local environment and start developing your first UI Extension.

 ## About application